 You ready?
 Let’s go!

-To have the highest chance of success, there is some prework you HAVE TO do!
+To have the highest chance of success, there is some prework for personal goal setting that you HAVE TO do!
 As any good baker knows you can’t just jump in and start mixing, you have to prep your surface, get eggs & butter at room temp and read your instructions!

 Your life deserves no less!